-Integrative Biology and Neuroscience PhD Student Publications
+Integrative Biology-Neuroscience PhD Student Publications

-2017 IBNS Student Publications
+IBNS Student Publications

 One reason for establishing the Jupiter Life Science Initiative (JLSI) on FAU's John D. MacArthur campus was to enhance education and foster research in the life sciences by building partnerships with local research institutes, including the Max Planck Florida Institute for Neuroscience and The Scripps Research Institute-Scripps Florida.
-The success of this effort is proven by a number of publications from students in the Integrative Biology and Neuroscience (IBNS) PhD Program.
-Since the program began, IBNS students have published a total of 28 research articles in high impact journals such as Nature, Nature Neuroscience, and Cell.
+The success of this effort is proven by the number of publications from students in the Integrative Biology and Neuroscience (IBNS) PhD Program.

 IBNS is a joint FAU-Max Planck Florida Institute for Neuroscience program.
 Scripps Florida also contributes expertise to this program.
-The IBNS program, which admitted its first students in Fall 2011, is housed between JLSI, Max Planck Florida, and Scripps Florida research laboratories located on the FAU Jupiter campus.
-In 2017, IBNS students published a total of 10 research papers in peer-reviewed scientific journals.
-See the latest IBNS student publications and view their supervisor's research interests:
+The IBNS program, which admitted its first students in Fall 2011, is housed between JLSI, the Max Planck Florida Institute for Neuroscience, and Scripps Florida research laboratories located on the FAU Jupiter campus.
+Since the program began, IBNS students have published a total of 38 research articles in high impact journals such as Nature, Nature Neuroscience, and Cell.
+Below are the latest IBNS student publications (listed in reverse chronological order).

 - BK channels and a cGMP-dependent protein kinase (PKG) function through independent mechanisms to regulate the tolerance of synaptic transmission to acute oxidative stress at the Drosophila larval neuromuscular junction